JoaoLopesF/SerialDebug/README.md

 ## Github

-Contribute to this libray development by creating an account on GitHub.
+Contribute to this library development by creating an account on GitHub.

 Please give a star, if you find this library usefull, this help a another people, discover it too.

 Please add a issue for problems or suggestion.

+And please join in the Gitter chat room ([SerialDebug on Gitter](https://gitter.im/SerialDebug/Public)).

 I suggest you use a Github Desktop New app to clone, it help to keep updated.